Methanolacinia

-In taxonomy, Methanolacinia is a genus of the Methanomicrobiaceae.
+Methanolacinia is a genus of archaeans in the family Methanomicrobiaceae.
 The cells are bar-shaped and irregular 0.6 μm in diameter and 1.5–2.5 μm in length.
 They do not form endospores.
 Most are non-motile, but some have a single flagellum.
 They are strictly anaerobic.
 They produce methane through the reduction of carbon dioxide with hydrogen and cannot use formate, acetate or methyl compounds as substrates.